+Report Number SCSTE/SCCC/Glacier/2019

+-

-Report Number SCSTE/SCCC/Glacier/2019 Month & Year of Publication April 2020 Title A Technical Report On The Inventory Of Moraine Dammed Glacial Lakes (GLOF's) In Satluj, Beas, Chenab And Ravi Basins In Himachal Pradesh Using IRS LISS III And Landsat 8 Satellite Data.
-Type of Report Scientific Report Authors S.S.
-Randhawa, Pooja Rana, I.M.
-Bahuguna, B.P.Rathore, Nishtha Gautam Originating Unit H.P.
+Month & Year of Publication April 2020

+Title A Technical Report On The Inventory Of Moraine Dammed Glacial Lakes (GLOF's) In Satluj, Beas, Chenab And Ravi Basins In Himachal Pradesh Using IRS LISS III And Landsat 8 Satellite Data.

+Type of Report Scientific Report

+Authors S.S.
+Randhawa, Pooja Rana, Nishtha Gautam

+Originating Unit H.P.
 State Center on Climate Change (H.P.
-Council for Science Technology & Environment), Vigyan Bhawan, Bemloe, Shimla-1 Abstract With the projected increase in the frequency and intensity of extreme events including floods, droughts, landslides etc which are attributable to climate change, disaster management need greater attention.
+Council for Science Technology & Environment), Vigyan Bhawan, Bemloe, Shimla-1

+Abstract Technology & Environment), Vigyan Bhawan, Bemloe, Shimla-1 With the projected increase in the frequency and intensity of extreme events including floods, droughts, landslides etc which are attributable to climate change, disaster management need greater attention.
 Susceptibility of the State of Himachal Pradesh to the vagaries of climate change has now been well documented.
-Scientific insight gained from the analysis of multi-spectral Satellite. to the vagaries of climate change has now been well documented.
 Scientific insight gained from the analysis of multi spectral Satellite images carried out by the authors suggests that spatial extent of majority of glaciers is changing very fast leading to the formation of moraine dammed lakes.
 Formation of such lakes is posing potential threat to the infrastructure and human life thriving in the downstream areas of many drainage systems originating from the snow clad mountains ranges of the State.
 Various studies have been carried out on this vital issue of climate change and reveals that there is an alarming increase in such potential lakes which can be disastrous in the event of any break due to one or the other reasons.
-The present study has been carried out using LISS III satellite data for the year 2019.
-The mapping has been carried out in Chenab, Beas, Ravi and Satluj basins for the delineation of all such lakes in the higher regions.
+The present study has been carried out using LISS III satellite data for the year 2019.The mapping has been carried out in Chenab, Beas, Ravi and Satluj basins for the delineation of all such lakes in the higher regions.
 The area mostly being inaccessible where about 70% catchment as in case of the Satluj basin is on the international territory, so the investigation is inaccessible as in the present case where the mapping by any other conventional method is just not possible because of rugged topography of the area besides the area under International boundary, so the remote sensing technology has been found to be very useful in acquiring the information.
 Based on this, a complete inventory of moraine dammed glacial lakes (GLOFs) basin wise has been generated which forms the base line data for future monitoring as far as disaster preparedness in the state is concerned.
-Besides this, the monitoring of Parechhu lake has also been carried out separately using LISS IV data during the year 2018 and 2019 from April to September and the up to date status was conveyed to the Govt. of Himachal Pradesh and other stakeholders in the State.
-Based on LISS III satellite data analysis carried for 2019, the study reveals the presence of total 562 lakes (2019) in the entire Satluj basin indicating an overall decrease of about 19% with reference to 2018 data.
-In Chenab basin, the total no. of lakes that could be mapped in 2019 is 242 (84 in Bhaga sub basin, 52 in Chandra sub basin and 139 in Miyar sub basin) with an averall increase of about 4 (4) with reference to 2019.
-The Board overall increase of about 4 %with reference to 2018.
-The Beas basin reflects the presence of total 93 lakes in 2019 in comparison to the 101 lakes as mapped in 2018, whereas the Ravi basin shows the presence of 38 lakes (2019) in comparison to 66 lakes of 2018.
-The regular monitoring of all such moraine dammed lakes is thus important and needs regular monitoring in order to meet out any eventuality at the pre disaster level.
+Besides this, the monitoring of Parechhu lake has also been carried out 18% vith reference to 2018 data.
+In Chenab bas

+comparison to 66 lakes of 2018.
+The regular monitoring of all such moraine dammed lakes is thus important and needs regular monitoring in order to most out any quantuality at the pro-

+disastor lovel

 Security classification Unrestricted